View from Queen Elizabeth Lookout, heritage buildings in Quality Row in the foreground

 Read more about The Pier Store here

 Steve wanted to send up the drone again to take in the area of Kingston and over Emily Bay as it was such a perfect day.
-On the way home Steve tried a pie at the local bakery (below right, not quite up to his standard!) as we headed back for a rest.
+On the way home Steve tried a pie at the local bakery (below right, very tasty!) as we headed back for a rest.
 Later we returned to the Kingston area so Steve can use the Council office to update his drone images as we are still having problems with internet reception.

 This evening we had another nice dinner at the Bowling Club, a very popular venue with locals and visitors alike.